selinon/selinon/docs.source/faq.rst

 How can I access nested keys in a dict in default predicates?
 *************************************************************

-Assuming you are using predicates from `Selinonlib <https://github.com/selinon/selinonlib>`_.
+Assuming you are using predicates from :mod:`selinon.predicates`.
 What you want is (in Python3):

 .. code-block:: python